TracyAntonia/Images-Search/README.md

 We value accessibility and have designed our website to be fully responsive and adaptive to various screen sizes and devices.
 Users can enjoy a consistent and maximum experience whether they access it from a desktop, laptop, tablet or smartphone thus easily engaging with our service.

 ### How the website app looks like
+- When opening the website.
 - ![Relative1](./Screenshot%20from%202023-07-10%2017-50-20.png)

+- After searching for the images you want.
 - ![Relative2](./Screenshot%20from%202023-07-10%2017-50-41.png)

+- The more images button.
 - ![Relative3](./Screenshot%20from%202023-07-10%2017-50-48.png)

 ## Technology used